Bolero (magazine)

 Bolero is a fashion and lifestyle magazine based in Zürich, Switzerland.
 It has been in circulation since 1990 and published monthly.

-History and profile
+History

 Bolero was established in 1990.
 The magazine is published by Ringier in German on a monthly basis.

 Sithara Atasoy served as the editor-in-chief of Bolero.
 As of 2015 Sabina Hanselmann-Diethelm was the editor-in-chief of the magazine which had an edition for men, BoleroMen.
 BoleroMen ceased publication in 2018.

+Merger

 In 2015 its sister magazine Edelweiss was merged into the magazine.
 Following the merge Bolero began to publish an additional French edition addressing women living in the French-speaking regions of Switzerland.
 This edition was based in Lausanne and was also published monthly.
 Its French edition folded in 2018.

 In 2014 the circulation of Bolero was 33,111 copies.